A2 Hosting packages run on the Apache web server. Get solutions and answers to your Apache configuration questions here.

 You can enable directory index listings for directories on your web site that do not have a default directory index page.
 Learn how here.

 You can use data compression to reduce page load times and the amount of bandwidth your site uses.
-Learn how to enable the Apache mod_deflate module using an .htaccess file in this article.
+Learn how to use the Apache mod_deflate module in this article.

 Learn how to resolve a "403 Forbidden" error message that may occur when users try to visit your web site.
 The site's error logs may indicate that the web server cannot access the .htaccess file, or you may be missing an index page.